wangswhu/DCMArb/README.md

 Official PyTorch implementation of **DCMArb: Decoupled-Collaborative Mamba for Arbitrary-Scale Hyperspectral Super-Resolution**.

-DCMArb is an arbitrary-scale hyperspectral image super-resolution network.
-It uses decoupled spatial-spectral Mamba modeling and a scale-aware meta-learned upsampler to reconstruct high-resolution HSI from low-resolution inputs.

 ## Main Modules

 * **MDES**: Multi-Dimensional Dependency Extraction Stage